 HOW TO GET HERE

 The Municipality of Laurel is about 93 kilometers from the Manila City Hall via South expressway-Tanauan/Talisay route and about 3 hours travel to reach this place including mild traffic along the way.
 However, there is an alternative route from Manila which is considered the shortest access leading to this place, the coastal-expressway-Tagaytay City route via Dasmariñas Cavite.
-From Tagaytay, a traveler may take one from several access road where he wants to enjoy the natural beauty of the ridge and winding road down to lake coast where Laurel is located.
+From Tagaytay, a traveler may take one from several access roads where he wants to enjoy the natural beauty of the ridge and winding road down to the lake coast where Laurel is located.
 These alternative routes are: Ligaya Drive via Talisay, Sampaloc Zig-zag Road, Laurel-Alfonzo Ridge Road and Laurel-Tamayo Provincial Road.

 The travelers can reach this place by any type of land transportation except if they just came from adjacent Municipalities along the lake coast where they may avail of a motorboat.

 To get around the place is simply by land transportations or if the tourist is already here, they can go around through horseback riding with a local guide.

 INFRASTRUCTURE AND PUBLIC UTILITIES

 A. Road Network – The national road linking the Municipalities of Talisay -Laurel, and Laurel-Agoncillo is not a busy road thus, not prone to slow traffic movement.
 Line agencies like DPWH are always looking forward to possible means that this National Road could be well developed and maintained.
 From Poblacion, a traveler may reach several barangays tracking up all-weather roads.